ctphoenix/Python-Course-Material/chapter9.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:177b5ae318
 ## Exercise 3

-In this exercise, we will remove rows with missing values.
+For simplicity, we will proceed by analyzing only the rows without any missing data.
+In this exercise, we will remove rows with any infinite or missing values.

 *** =instructions

-- For simplicity, we will proceed by analyzing only the rows without any missing data.
-Let's drop each row with at least some missing values.
+- Use `df.replace()` to replace any cells with of type `np.inf` or `-np.inf` with `np.nan`.
+- Drop all rows with any `np.nan` values in that row using `df.dropna()`.
+Do any further arguments need to be specified in this function to remove rows with any such values?

 *** =hint
+- To specify the removal of rows with any missing values, add the parameter `how="any"`

 *** =pre_exercise_code
 ```{python}